Eligibility for school transport assistance

 Years 9-13: At least 4.8 kilometres from the school, over the shortest public road or pedestrian route from home roadside gate to the school’s front gate.

-Students may be eligible for a conveyance allowance if they meet all 3 criteria above and:
+Students may be eligible for a conveyance allowance if they meet all three transport assistance criteria and:

-- there isn’t a school bus available, or
+- there is not a school bus available, or

 - they live more than 2.4 kilometres from the nearest school bus route.